fprochazka/filip-prochazka.com/_posts/2025-01-21-new-postgresql-instance-configuration.md

 END
 $body$;

--- This role is going to create tables, so it must grant its own set of default privileges.
+-- This role is going to create tables, so it must also own the default privileges.
 SET ROLE fp_role_admin;

 -- Recreate the public schema, now under the correct owner